Q: What are healthy bacteria?

 Of course, some choices are bad, like the petrochemicals, artificial colors, etc., and we would never choose to use them.

-Q: Are the Probiotics dairy free?
+Q: Are the Probiotics egg and dairy free?

 Q: What makes Primal Probiotics unique among all Probiotics?